Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/2024-01-21-Forking_Modifying.md

 6. Login to [GitHub](https://github.com/) and go to [Mass's Notebook](https://github.com/talimass/Talimass_Lab_Notebook_Mass_Lab) .
 If you don't have an account, make one.
 It's free!

 7. Click the button in the top right corner that says Fork.
-It will take everything from Hollie's repository and create a copy in your account.
+It will take everything from Tali's repository and create a copy in your account.
 Once that is done go into the settings of that repository and change the name.
 For example mine is Talimass_Lab_Notebook_Mass_Lab.
 Just remember to not use spaces.

 8. Whenever you want to get back to the home of your repository just click the <>Code tab.
 In that tab click the green button on the right that says Clone or Download.
 It will give you a link, copy that link.